folletto/Blipshot/README.md

 ## REUSABLE COMPONENTS

-The screenshotter[.DOM].js library is designed to be reused, please do if you want to make full screen screenshots, until Chrome will implement full page screenshot in its core.
+The screenshotter[.DOM].js library is designed to be as reusable as possible, please do it if you want to make full screen screenshots, until Chrome will implement full page screenshot in its core.

 ## TODO

-* Fix vertical scrollbar evaluation (now it assumes that the page has the scrollbar)
 * Fix horizontal scrollbar evaluation (now it assumes that the page hasn't the scrollbar)

 ## MAY DO